 - 1. Positive reinforcement of what is right. - 2.
 Frown, point etc. Body language reinforcement that what is happening is not acceptable. - 3.
-Verbal warning in front of the class/group. - 4.
+Verbal warning in front of the class. - 4.
 Change of seat or isolation. - 5.
-Verbal warning reminding in private

-- 6. Staying in to complete work under supervision. - 7.
+Verbal warning and Headteacher informed. - 6.
+Staying in to complete work under supervision. - 7.
 Isolation within the classroom or playground.
 The child is given a "time out" period away from other pupils, being carefully monitored by the teacher or other member of staff. - 8.
-Warning Cards will be given to the child to take home to parents/carers, and a record kept by the class teacher in the class behaviour file.
-If a child receives three warning cards in the same term parents will be invited to talk to the Head or Assistant Head Teacher.
-If the problems persist parents will be invited to work with the SENCo/PSE co-ordinator, to plan further support for their child. - 9.
-Head Teacher and class teachers will consult the SENCo/PSE co-ordinator to devise appropriate strategies for individual children when appropriate. - 10.
-SENCo to be available at lunchtimes to work with children experiencing problems with their behaviour. - 11.
-If progress is not being made, the school can refer the pupil through the Early Help Assessment Form or refer to the family SEN team for further guidance e.g. to involve Think Children, YISP, CASY, the Behavioural Support Services, the Educational Psychology Service, or other appropriate outside agencies. - 12.
-If a child is not able to maintain a good standard of behaviour and show regard for the safety of themselves and others then it may be necessary to exclude them from certain activities, which may take place on or off the school premises, in or out of school time. - 13.
+Parents will be informed of any behaviours linked to point 1 Unacceptable Behaviours by the Head teacher.
+The safety and well-being of all our pupils is paramount and this will not be tolerated. - 9.
+Warning Cards will be given to the child to take home to parents/carers and a record kept by the class teacher in the class behaviour file in relation to points 2 and 3 (Unacceptable Behaviour).
+If a child receives three warning cards in the same term parents will be invited to talk to the Head Teacher.
+If the problems persist parents will be invited to work with the SENCo to plan further support for their child. - 10.
+Head Teacher and class teachers will consult the SENCo to devise appropriate strategies for individual children when appropriate. - 11.
+SENCo to be available at lunchtimes to work with children experiencing problems with their behaviour. - 12.
+If progress is not being made, the school can refer the pupil through the Early Help Assessment Form or refer to the family SEND team for further guidance e.g. to involve Think Children, the Behavioural Support Services, the Educational Psychology Service, or other appropriate outside agencies. - 13.
+If a child is not able to maintain a good standard of behaviour and show regard for the safety of themselves and others then it may be necessary to exclude them from certain activities, which may take place on or off the school premises, in or out of school time. - 14.
 A child may be excluded from school for a fixed number of days or lunch times.
 Ultimately this could lead to a permanent exclusion.